bcaffe88/foodflow/replit.md

 - **Features**: GPS real-time tracking, order auto-assignment, promotional coupons, Stripe multi-tenant payments, Leaflet maps (OpenStreetMap), OSRM routing, comprehensive error handling and logging, analytics dashboard for restaurant owners, and customer rating and review system.
 - **Data Integrity**: Application-layer validation prevents FK constraint violations on orders and products, and protects products from deletion if they are part of existing orders.
 - **Authentication**: JWT-based with refresh tokens, with `queryClient` configured to send Authorization Bearer tokens in headers for all authenticated requests.
 Isolated authentication system for kitchen staff.
-- **Printer Integration**: Supports ESC-POS for kitchen orders (USB, TCP/IP, Bluetooth) and a new **WEBHOOK mode for online printing** with configurable URL, secret, and enablement.
+- **Printer Integration**: Supports ESC-POS for kitchen orders (USB, TCP/IP, Bluetooth) and **WEBHOOK mode for online printing** with configurable URL, secret, and enablement.

 #### Feature Specifications
 - **Multi-tenancy**: Supports multiple independent restaurants.